tenry92/libluna/docs/sphinx/source/coding-guidelines.rst

 Curly braces
 ------------

-Curly braces are placed on the same line as the statement they belong to.
+Opening curly braces are placed on the same line as the statement they belong to.

 Statements
 ----------